cinnamon-bun/cyclosis/README.md

 cell.getNow() --> value | undefined
 ```

 Read the cell synchronously.
-If the cell is Stale this returns the previous value; if the cell was just instantiated this will return `undefined`.
+If the cell is Stale this returns the previous value; if the cell was just instantiated this can return `undefined` since it isn't Ready yet.

 ```ts
 cell.isReady() --> boolean